Jennifer Morgan (activist): Greenpeace, 2016–2022

 From April 2016 Morgan served as executive director of Greenpeace International, together with Bunny McDiarmid.

 In addition to these full-time tasks, Morgan worked during the German EU Council Presidency in 2007 in the advisory board of the Federal Government under the direction of the climate researcher Hans Joachim Schellnhuber and supported the Breaking the Climate Deadlock initiative of the former British Prime Minister Tony Blair since 2008.
 She also worked as a review editor on a chapter of the IPCC's Fifth Assessment Report and was a member of the German government's Council for Sustainable Development (Rat für Nachhaltige Entwicklung).
 From 2010 to 2017 she was a member of the Scientific Advisory Board of the Potsdam Institute for Climate Impact Research and is an honorary member of Germanwatch.

 During that time, Morgan was a regular participant at United Nations Climate Change conferences.

-Germany climate envoy, 2022–present
+Germany climate envoy, 2022–2025

 On February 8, 2022, it was announced that Morgan was to be appointed to the Federal Republic of Germany's Federal Foreign Office as a special representative for international climate policy.
 To do this, however, she had to acquire German citizenship, which she did on February 28, 2022.
-Her superior Annalena Baerbock formulated great expectations when she was appointed in February 2022, saying "as the helmsman, Jennifer Morgan will steer our climate foreign policy, expand partnerships with other countries around the world and conduct dialogue with civil society worldwide."
+Her superior, Minister for Foreign Affairs Annalena Baerbock, said of her appointment in February 2022 that "as the helmsman, Jennifer Morgan will steer our climate foreign policy, expand partnerships with other countries around the world and conduct dialogue with civil society worldwide."

 Morgan, along with Maisa Rojas, led the working group at the 2022 United Nations Climate Change Conference that came up with an agreement on loss and damage finance.

+She left this position with the end of the governing "traffic-light coalition" in Germany.